wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 1.24 =
+* Fix for the Warning:preg_match() on the Widgets page when The Events Calendar plugin was activated (possible solution for similar issues with other plugins)
+* Added some small CSS fixes for font-size of the meta elements
+* Gantry iPhone Menu is now a Gantry Mobile Menu as it works both on iPhone and Android platforms
+* Fix for the same domain check which could cause issues ie. with Wordpress MU Domain Mapping
+* Fixed some Ajax behavior on the widget overrides page

 = 1.23 =
 * Fixed the z-index of WordPress screen meta tabs on the widgets page